kilianpdrx/kilianpdrx.github.io/projects/BOMR.md

 <p>
 As part of the Basics of Mobile Robotics course at EPFL, our team designed and implemented an autonomous navigation system for the Thymio robot, integrating computer vision, motion control, and mapping techniques.
 The robot was tasked with exploring an unknown environment, identifying red-colored targets, retrieving objects, and returning to its initial position while avoiding static and dynamic obstacles.
+The robot was designed to maintain autonomous navigation even when its main camera temporarily loses visibility, relying on odometry and Kalman filter sensor fusion to estimate its position until visual data becomes available again.
+It was also made robust to a “kidnapping” scenario, where it could be suddenly displaced and still recover its localization and continue operating autonomously.
 </p>

 <p>
-I was primarily responsible for developing the computer vision pipeline, which allowed the robot to perceive and interpret its surroundings in real time.
+I was primarily responsible for developing the computer vision pipeline, which allowed the robot to perceive and interpret its surroundings in real time through an external camera.
 Using OpenCV, I implemented a color-based detection system to locate red targets and distinguish obstacles and free space from the camera feed.
 The system also included shape and contour processing to robustly extract environmental features and feed them into the robot’s mapping and navigation modules.
 </p>

 <p align="center">
   <img src="../img/BOMR/convex_hull.png" alt="Convex hull detection and contour extraction of obstacles using OpenCV." style="max-width: 500px; margin: 1rem auto; display:block;">
+  <span style="font-size: 0.9rem; color: gray;">Convex hull detection and contour extraction of obstacles using OpenCV.</span>
 </p>

 <p>